webOS-ports/org.webosports.app.browser/README.md

 19. Confirmation dialog for Clearing Downloads
 20. Further make the preferences actually do something in the app
 21. Make separate layouts for phones (portrait) and tablets (landscape) due to limited real estate in portrait mode, we want to reduce the number of buttons and find a solution for thos.
+22. Fix layout of address bar on TP.
+Anchoring seems off a bit sometimes.

 ## Contributing